What is the average cost of renters insurance in Kansas?

 Kansas renters insurance: The least and most expensive ZIP codes

-Where you live in Kansas affects how much you pay for renters insurance.
-The most expensive ZIP code in Kansas for renters insurance is 67060, where the average annual rate is $259 which is $21 more than the state average insurance premium.
+Where you live in Kansas directly affects the cost of your renters insurance.
+The most expensive ZIP code in Kansas is 67060, where the average annual premium is $259.
+This is $21 more than higher than the average rate.

-The following table lists the least and most expensive ZIP codes in Kansas for renters insurance.
+The table below shows the most and least expensive ZIP codes in Kansas for renters insurance.

 Best home insurance companies in Texas